AnsonTu/U-Save/README.md

 - To check if the table was successfully created, enter `\dt`.
 - To view the contents of the table, enter `SELECT * FROM {table_name};`.

+# Populating the local database (IMPORT METHOD)

+- Attached to this code repository is a sample data file, `sample_data.psql`.
+- To import this data, enter `psql usave < sample_data.psql`.
+This should populate the local database's tables with the data from the file.
+- If this step was successful, skip ahead to `# Project Installation`.
+- If this step was not successful, test data will need to be manually added to the local database.
+To do so, please follow the steps below, under the section `# Adding data to the database (MANUAL INPUT)`.

+# Populating the local database (MANUAL INPUT)

 - To add rows to the table, enter:

 ```